Ittai Rubinstein

 Hi!

-I am a third-year PhD student at MIT advised by Sam Hopkins and supported by the Mathworks EECS Fellowship.
+I am a fourth-year PhD student at MIT advised by Sam Hopkins and supported by the MathWorks EECS Fellowship.

-Before coming to MIT, I worked at Qedma, where I led an amazing team of researchers working on quantum error suppresion and mitigation.
-Before that, I earned my master's degree in computer science from Tel Aviv University, where I was advised by Muli Safra.
-Before that, I completed my undergraduate studies in mathematics, physics, and computer science at the Technion.
+Before MIT, I led a research team at Qedma working on quantum error mitigation.
+I received my master’s degree in computer science from Tel Aviv University, where I was advised by Muli Safra, and completed my undergraduate studies in mathematics, physics, and computer science at the Technion.

-▶ Robustness Auditing for Linear Regression (ICLR 2025)
+▶ Robustness Auditing for Linear Regression: To Singularity and Beyond (ICLR 2025)

 Publications & Preprints